 4+1 Programs in Material Science & Engineering

-The Materials Science and Engineering program offers an 4+1 program in Chemistry and in Physics allowing students to complete both a bachelor's and a master's degree in just five years.
-The 4+1 program is planned to give all students a strong research background combined with a strong foundation in either chemistry or physics and materials science.
+The Materials Science and Engineering program offers an 4+1 program in Chemistry, Physics and in Mechanical Engineering allowing students to complete both a bachelor's and a master's degree in just five years.
+The 4+1 program is planned to give all students a strong research background combined with a strong foundation in either chemistry, physics or ME and materials science.

 How Does It Work?

 Students finish the coursework for the bachelor's degree in a little over three years.
 In the fourth year, students combine bachelor's- and master's-level courses.
 In the fifth year, students are admitted to the Graduate School and focus solely on graduate work.

-Graduating students will have a either a BS in applied physics and engineering or a BS in chemistry with a concentration in materials and an MS in materials science and engineering.
+Graduating students will have a either a BS in applied physics and engineering, BS in chemistry with a concentration in materials, BS in mechanical engineering and an MS in materials science and engineering.
 Students are admitted to the 4+1 program at any time up to the beginning of their senior year.
 Admission to the 4+1 program is limited to students who have a cumulative grade-point average of at least 3.0 in both the major and in all subjects.
 Students need to maintain this GPA to stay in the program.